Liquity USD Price Reaches $1.01 (LUSD)

 Buying and Selling Liquity USD

-It is usually not possible to purchase alternative cryptocurrencies such as Liquity USD directly using U.S. dollars.
-Investors seeking to acquire Liquity USD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Liquity USD directly using US dollars.
+Investors seeking to trade Liquity USD should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Liquity USD using one of the exchanges listed above.

 Receive News & Updates for Liquity USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Liquity USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.